genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    if the reads were mapped on the opposite strand as the feature.
 Specify "No", if you do not consider strand-specificity. (default: Yes)

-This application is based on HTSeq_ tool and used in `Differential Gene Expression Analysis pipeline`_.
+This application is based on the HTSeq_ tool and used in `Differential Gene Expression Analysis pipeline`_.
 After calculating read abundance on the gene level, you'll be able to run **Test Differential Gene Expression** application.